 Another important fact is the significant location of Kingston University being surrounded by many historical sites, music venues and some of the most important and oldest libraries in the world.
 Kingston is also a great location because it's only few minutes away from central London.

 Immediately after obtaining my MA in Music from Kingston, I started my PhD at Southampton University.
-Now, I am a Assistant Professor at Kuwait College of Basic Education.
+Now, I am an Assistant Professor at Kuwait College of Basic Education.
 I also started my own business and opened my own music centre where I follow the British system.
 I also perform concerts both locally and internationally.

-Of course, I am still in touch with most of my friends from the Music department, and friends from other departments too.
+Of course.
+I am still in touch with most of my friends from the Music department, and friends from other departments too.
 Some of them visited me in Kuwait and I also made it to see some of them receiving awards.

-I am also still in touch with my amazing supervisor Dr. Timothy Ewers who supported me from the very beginning, I owe him a lot and I would not have made it without his great supervision and advice.
+I am also still in touch with my amazing supervisor, Dr Timothy Ewers, who supported me from the very beginning.
+I owe him a lot and I would not have made it without his great supervision and advice.